chenette/splinter-docs/docs/0.4/index.md

   the Scabbard service uses this API to expose endpoints for smart contract submission.

-Splinter provides a growing list of optional features that are needed by many applications, so that application developers don't have to reimplement this common functionality.
-For example, the **application authorization handler** manages notifications for pending circuit proposals and lets an application register for specific proposal-related events.
-The **Biome** component provides user and private key management, which helps bootstrap applications that need to add smart contract capabilities to an existing infrastructure that doesn't already include the concept of transactions signed by a user.
+Splinter also provides a growing list of optional features that are needed by many application developers.
+Two examples:

+* The **application authorization handler** manages notifications for pending circuit proposals and lets an application register for specific proposal-related events.

+* The **Biome** component provides user and private key management, which helps bootstrap applications that need to add smart contract capabilities to an existing infrastructure that doesn't already include the concept of transactions signed by a user.

-Splinter's experimental features allow optional access to new functionality.
+In addition, Splinter's experimental features allow optional access to new functionality.
 Because Splinter is undergoing rapid development, new capabilities are initially added as experimental Rust features that are exposed by the `splinter` library.
 This lets developers access bleeding-edge features in a controlled way, because these features often change before they are stabilized.
 (Biome is an example of a Splinter component that was added as an experimental feature.)
 Developer feedback is strongly encouraged for experimental features.

 Splinter provides [Gameroom]({% link docs/0.4/examples/gameroom/index.md %}) as a complete example for building smart-contract-based applications with the